Vegan Lemon Poppyseed Donuts

 One of my favourite spring flavour combinations is lemon and poppy seeds.
-Lemon is so vibrant and fresh and is just one of those ingredients to me that feels like spring.
-This is the second recipe on my blog featuring lemon and poppy seeds.
-(The first being these lemon poppy seed spelt pancakes)
+Lemon is so vibrant and fresh – to me, it’s just one of those ingredients that feels like spring.

-These vegan lemon poppy seed donuts are filled with vibrant lemon flavour and of course, plenty of poppy seeds.
-These donuts are pretty healthy too.
-Though they still have sugar in them, they’re low in fat, baked instead of fried and made gluten-free.
+These vegan lemon poppy seed donuts are filled with vibrant lemon flavour and of course, plenty of poppy seeds!

 If you’re looking to really reduce your sugar intake, you can replace the cane sugar in the recipe with stevia or xylitol.
 You can also substitute regular flour for the gluten-free flour blend if you prefer.